m3g/ComplexMixtures.jl/docs/src/options.md

 results = mddf(trajectory,options)
 ```

+## Frame ranges and histogram properties

-### Common options that the user might want to set:
+These are common options that the regular user might want to set
+in their calculation.

 `firstframe`: Integer, first frame of the trajectory to be considered.